If you have cut the cord and bought a Roku device, you can still access your local TV networks. Here’s how to watch local channels on Roku for free!

 An ever-increasing number of local networks stream 24/7 broadcasts of their feeds.
 At the very least, you should be able to find standalone clips, segments, and episodes so that you can always stay abreast of the local goings-on.

 To use YouTube, you will need to download the official YouTube app for your Roku device and sign in with your Google account.
-(The presence of an official YouTube app is one of Roku’s advantages over the Amazon Fire TV.)
+(The presence of an official YouTube app is one of Roku’s advantages over the Amazon Fire TV, plus you can get Google on your Roku.)

 7. Screen Mirroring to Roku

-Unfortunately, Roku devices do not provide a native way to browse the internet.
+Unfortunately, Roku devices do not provide a native way to browse the internet, and the Roku browser market is limited.
 That’s problematic if your local TV channels only stream content on their website and do not have any third-party apps showing the footage.

 But don’t despair, as there is a workaround—if you’re an Android or Windows user.
 It’s called Miracast.